 CHURCH ACTION ON POVERTY PILGRIMAGE in Manor Castle Ward from 930 am to 2pm on Saturday 29 October 2011.
 Starts and finishes at Victoria Methodist Church, Stafford Road, Sheffield S2 2SE.
 About 4 1/2 miles, taking about 4 ½ hours.
-Includes inspiring church projects, time for prayer & reflection, picturesque views and historical sites.
-Please contact Sarah Baker 07949 682050 or email@example.com .
+Includes inspiring church projects, pauses for prayer and reflection, picturesque views and historical sites.
+Please contact Sarah Baker 07949 682050 or firstname.lastname@example.org

 CHRISTMAS LUNCH Following on from last year’s successful festive celebrations, Christmas lunch will once again be served on around 1.00 pm.
 Tickets are available (£3.00 per person) from Anne in the office.
 Also, if you are able to help in some way or donate food or funds, please contact Gary or Jelly.

-FAITH IN FICTION This Tuesday, 2.00pm at St Andrew’s URC.
+FAITH IN FICTION Tuesday, 18 October, 2.00pm at St Andrew’s URC.
 An opportunity to hear Robert Beard and others talk about novels which have resonated with their faith and for you to share in the same.
 More details on the poster in the foyer.

 CELEBRATION OF SPORT A special service will be held at the Cathedral on Monday 14 November, 7.30 pm.
 More details in the foyer.
 All welcome.